 Finding and settling on a way to use colour within your illustrations is a fun challenge.
-Once you do, it becomes much easier going forward to make your illustrations.
+Once you do, it becomes much easier going forward to make them.
 In this post, I’ll share the things I have found worked for me.

 Choosing your colour palette

 The first thing to cover is choosing your palette.
-There are two approaches: you have an existing colour palette or you’re beginning a redesign.
+There are two approaches: you have an existing colour palette or you’re beginning a redesign in which you have more freedom.

 Use your existing colour palette